Our Horses

 -

-Under saddle and gaining confidence as a riding horse
+Started under saddle and building confidence as a riding horse

 -